0xcart/artemis/README.md

 am_hal_gpio_pinconfig(AM_BSP_GPIO_IOM4_SDA, g_AM_BSP_GPIO_IOM4_SDA);
 ```

 The final two lines configure the pins on the Artemis module.
-The values are those we just reviewed and come straight from the `am_bsp_pins.h` file.
+The constants and variables are those we just reviewed in `am_bsp_pins.h`.
 Again, they should conform to the IOM module being used.
 In this case, `IOM4`, which matches the value of the enumeration `ARTEMIS_IOM_MODULE_I2C0`.